How It Feels continued...

 where the catheter was put in.
 This usually goes away in a few

 rare.
 But they can be life-threatening.
 Serious problems are more likely

 to occur in people who are critically ill or elderly.
 They may

 tear in the inner lining of the artery.

-Allergic reaction to the contrast material, with hives
+- An allergic reaction to the contrast material.
+This may include hives

 and itching and, in rare cases, shortness of breath, fever, and

 shock.
 These problems can usually be